European coastal town with historic buildings

 Americans can generally buy property outright in the countries EPO covers.
 That does not mean the purchase should lead the strategy.
 A local closing can become binding before the residence route, tax position, bank file, inheritance structure and FX plan are ready.

 The stronger sequence is simple: decide the country, map the residence and tax path, prepare banking and source-of-funds documents, then enter the property process with the local notary, lawyer, buyer agent and technical specialists already aligned.
+Before any of it, price the decision honestly: the real cost of moving to Europe sets the budget, and who you should actually hire decides who owns it.
+See what the three-week Blueprint sequence covers before any of these steps starts.

 Plain answers